galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 >- Although it will only run for administrative users, it allows unlimited scripting and that is never a good idea on a public facing machine.
 >- Please install it locally as described below.
 >- For this reason, the training materials can't make use of existing public Galaxy infrastructure like most of the GTN material.
->-Fortunately, there are a number of local installation alternatives available, depending on how you prefer to work described in the next section.
+>- Fortunately, there are a number of local installation alternatives available, depending on how you prefer to work described in the next section.
 {: .warning}

 #### 1. Install into an existing local non-docker development Galaxy